mysociety/jkan/_datasets/everypolitician-bosnia-and-herzegovina-house-of-representatives.md

 ---
 schema: default
-title: Bosnia and Herzegovina: House of Representatives
+title: Bosnia and Herzegovina — House of Representatives
 organization: EveryPolitician
 notes: >-
   Data on the people within the House of Representatives legislature of Bosnia and Herzegovina.